-A linear park, simply, is one that is substantially longer than it is wide: rail trails, towpaths, repurposed industrial tracts and expanded bike-ped facilities on bridges:
+A linear park is one that’s substantially longer than wide – rail trails, towpaths, repurposed industrial tracts and bridges.
+Examples include High Line, Brooklyn Bridge and High Bridge.

 Walkway Over the Hudson

 Also, the Walkway over the Hudson Historic State Park, a 1.3 mile, 24 foot wide decommissioned railway bridge connecting Poughkeepsie to the Highlands.